 Colombo.
 Sri Lanka’s buzzy, adrenaline inducing commercial capital.
 While the older parts of the City are raw and rustic, newly developed areas are significantly more polished.
 While in years gone by luxury indicated Colonial grandeur, a modern nuance has swept across the City, elevating a fresh perspective and opportunities for all.

 Having lived in Colombo for several years; hotels, foodie destinations, events & activities have been rapidly evolving to reach an international level of innovation.
-A mammoth construction underway of the new Port City has promised a new era for Colombo, with the growth of Sri Lankan companies/ start ups an effect of this.
+A mammoth construction underway of the new Port City has promised a new era for Colombo, with a huge increase of Sri Lankan start ups in the lead up to this.

-Despite the increasing choice, it’s still not easy to find reliable recommendations of what to do in Colombo, especially when so much content both online and offline is heavily sponsored…cue writing a guide I wish existed, 100% sponsor free.
+Despite the increasing choices, it’s still not as easy to find honest recommendations of what to do in Colombo, especially when so much content both online and offline is heavily sponsored.
+Cue writing a guide I wish existed, 100% sponsor free!

 With endless experiences of nature, food, people to meet etc awaiting across the island, I understand why travellers tend to place Colombo on a lower priority.
 I do however believe a quick trip to the capital is a must for the full authentic Lankan experience.